inductiva/inductiva/docs-sources/scale-up/projects/projects.md

 #         Estimated total computation cost: 0 US$
 ```

-Or during the task submission process using gthe `run` method:
+Or during the task submission process using the `run` method:

 ```python
 import inductiva